nurrturkaslan/Feature-Engineering/README.md

 /When the dataset is passed through this script, the modeling starts.
 Expected to be ready.

 *Dataset Story*

-/The data set is the data set of the people who were in the Titanic shipwreck.
+*The data set is the data set of the people who were in the Titanic shipwreck.
-/It consists of 768 observations and 12 variables.
+*It consists of 768 observations and 12 variables.

-** The target variable is specified as "Survived";
+*The target variable is specified as "Survived";*

-** 1: one's survival,
+*1: one's survival,*
-** 0: indicates the person's inability to survive.
+*0: indicates the person's inability to survive.*

 *Variables*